NiklasA95/cc-cli/README.md

 Command line tool for automating internal workflows for the Clickconcepts frontend team

-## Features:
+## Commands:

-- build a storybook story file out of a frontastic component schema
+- _create_story_: Create a Storybook story file from a frontastic component schema file
+- _group-by-variant_: Outputs reviews grouped by product variant from yotpo product reviews export csv file